basecamp/handbook/how-we-work.md

 None of this means we can’t talk together or ask experts with more experience or expertise for their advice.
 It just means it shouldn’t be a required, necessary step to make Basecamp better.

 As soon as organizational bottlenecks form, like a slew of features waiting for “the mobile integration”, we’re dragged towards more micro and detailed schedule management.
 It becomes a critical path with dependencies and making sure team Z is available just at the right moment for team A, such that nobody is blocked.
 That’s a poor fit for our organizational aspirations, so we have to work to counter that.

+## With managers of one

+Managing at Basecamp is [part-time occupation](https://m.signalvnoise.com/moonlighting-managers-aint-got-no-time-for-bullshit/), next to being involved with doing the work itself.
+This means we rely on everyone at Basecamp to do a lot of self-management.
+People who do this well qualify as [managers of one](https://signalvnoise.com/posts/1430-hire-managers-of-one), and we strive for everyone senior or above to embody this principle fully.

+That means setting your own direction when one isn't given.
+Determining what needs to be done, and doing it, without waiting for someone to tell you to.
+A manager of one will spend their time well when left to their own devices.
+There's also more work to be done, always more initiatives to kick off, always more improvement to be had.